City of London Yeomanry (Rough Riders): Uniforms and insignia

 The Imperial Yeomanry's service dress was Khaki with a Slouch hat, officially replaced by a Service cap in 1906.
 The Rough Riders adopted a review order uniform comprising a blue-grey ('French grey') tunic or 'frock' with patch pockets and purple facings.
 The blue slouch hat had a purple band and a bunch of light blue feathers on the left side.
 When the peaked service cap was introduced it was also blue with a purple band.
 Greatcoats were French grey with purple collars (and were still in use after mobilisation in 1914), and the service breeches also carried purple stripes.
 The cap badge was the Coat of arms of the City of London in a laurel wreath surmounted by a crown.
 The collar badge was a spur carrying the initials 'R.R.'
 When it joined the TF in 1908 the regiment adopted a Lancer style full dress and walking-out uniform in French grey, with the plastron front and overall stripes in purple.
 Officers (and all ranks from the Coronation of 1911) wore a lance cap (Chapka) in French grey with a light blue plume, the plate carrying the City of London arms with its dragon supporters.

 On its formation 11th (CoLY) LAA Rgt adopted as its cap badge the old Rough Riders' collar badge with the letters RR in brass on a white metal spur.
 In place of the usual RA shoulder title on the battledress blouse, the regiment used a purple title with the words ROUGH RIDERS embroidered in white (see photo above).
 Lieutenant-Colonel M.B.P.
 Stedall's CoLY battledress uniform ca 1943 is in the collection of the National Army Museum, London.

-After World War II the regiment was granted as a special distinction on its guidon the gun badge of the Royal Artillery inscribed '1942–45' upon two scrolls inscribed 'North Africa' and 'Italy' (see below).
+After the Second World War, the regiment was granted as a special distinction on its guidon the gun badge of the Royal Artillery inscribed '1942–45' upon two scrolls inscribed 'North Africa' and 'Italy' (see below).